apexskier/nova-typescript/typescript.novaextension/README.md

 #### Sidebar

 The sidebar shows status information about the extension including the version of typescript it's using and if it's started successfully.
+To access the sidebar, click the “All Sidebars” button.
+It can be dragged into the sidebar header for quick access.

 <img src="https://raw.githubusercontent.com/apexskier/nova-typescript/3cbd2a83f37df63e3e249d16d741ebea82254640/typescript.novaextension/Images/README/example-sidebar.png" width="400" alt="Sidebar information">